Q: How much does Raccoon Trapping cost in Toronto?

 Q: How do I get rid of raccoons?

 A: Your best bet in getting rid of raccoons is calling an animal control company like Hawkeye.
 We have trained professionals that are licensed to permanently remove raccoons from your property.
 Attempting to remove raccoons from your property on your own is dangerous and should be left to professionals.

 Q: What do raccoons hate?

 A: Raccoons hate the smell of ammonia, hot sauce, and cayenne pepper.
 They are also deterred by mothballs, strobe lights, and the sound of talk shows.
 Many people attempt these techniques, but some raccoons are very persistent, especially if they have already created a den on your property.

 Q: How do I keep raccoons away from my home?

 A: To keep raccoons away from your home entirely is a hard feat.
 But there are some precautions you can take.
-1. Ensure your garbage and recycling is properly stored.
+1. Ensure your garbage and recycling are properly stored.
 2. Limit the availability of food in your yard.
 If you have bird feeders, fruit trees, or a vegetable garden, these are all things that can attract raccoons.
 3. Never provide food for a raccoon.
 4. Exclude (block off using thick wire mesh and screws) your chimney and all other access points around your roof, shed, deck, or any other potential opening that would make for an easy den location.
-If you are not capable of excluding these areas on your own call 416 HAWKEYE for an easy solution.
+If you are not capable of excluding these areas on your own call Hawkeye for an easy solution.